-To prevent exposure to wind and snow, install a baffle plates on the air side of the outdoor unit (see 5.2.
-Service space for space requirement):
+To minimize exposure to wind and snow, install baffle plates on the air side of the outdoor unit (see 5.2.
+Service space for space require-

-1 Baffle plates
+Baffle plates

 In heavy snowfall areas it is very important to select an installation site where the snow will not affect the unit.
-Additionally, installation of a snow guard is recommended.
-When installing the unit in a location where there is heavy snowfall, remove the coil guards to prevent snow from accumulating on the fins.
+When installing the unit in a location where there is heavy snowfall, remove the coil guards to prevent snow from accumulating on the fins, and install the snow/wind hood kit (optional accessory) or/and a top canopy (field supply).
+When installing a canopy, be careful not to create a short circuit and to leave enough space between the canopy and top of the unit for proper air discharge.
 If lateral snowfall is possible, make sure that the heat exchanger coil is not affected by the snow (if necessary construct a lateral canopy).
 Install the outdoor unit so that the bottom frame is at least 19-11/16 in.
 (500 mm) above predicted snowfall levels.